 - You will see in the end this Giant Blue Dog turned out to be anatomically correct quite by accident.
 Notice the little blue dog hanging above the painting for inspiration.

 - Yes!
 They are overly big features and his legs might not be perfect or even the same size, but that is the way she sees a dog.
 We added a white dot to each eye to add "life."
-Unsatisfied with the final outcome this 2 yr old Kash decided her dog needed whiskers and toe nails.
+Unsatisfied with the final outcome this 2-year-old Kash decided her dog needed whiskers and toenails.
 With a small line brush and she created whiskers and maybe too many, way too long toenails.
 Once the dog and all his parts are dry we go back with the background color and clean up any blue marks that are not needed.
 She painted the paintbrush errors and cleaned up mistakes with a couple of background color coats.

 Comments, ideas, feedback, etc